-MAGIC BANDS- Magic bands can be purchase on Amazon.com and Shopdisney.com!
+MAGIC BANDS- Magic bands can be purchased on Amazon.com and Shopdisney.com!
 I absolutely love the idea of the kids just decorating their own magic bands.
 You can find all kinds of stickers and wraps for them on Amazon and even Etsy.

-DISNEY GUIDES- Even though we cover a ton of topics on our website, its nice to just sit in bed and read guides on the Disney parks.
+DISNEY GUIDES- Even though we cover a ton of topics on our website, it’s nice to just sit in bed and read guides on the Disney parks.
 Here are a couple of highly rated guides to take a look into.

 On our last Disney trip with the kids, I let my daughter wear a couple of pairs of my socks because her feet were aching so much.
-It literally changed our trip, I’m telling you these bad boys are a must!
+It literally changed our trip; I’m telling you these bad boys are a must!